 To make your Power Hour as effective as possible, you could track the nagging tasks that distract you over the course of a week.
 Once you have a good list together, you’ll know what to do for your next Power Hour.

 To help you map out your Power Hour tasks, you can download this Power Hour Planning Sheet.
 Keep it in an easy-to-find place, and add tasks to the list as you think of them.
-Here’s the planning sheet:
+You can sign up to get the free planning sheet at the bottom of this post.

 What kinds of non-urgent tasks have you been putting off?
 Have you ever tried to do a Power Hour?